Dr Cristian Tileaga BSc Iasi, PhD Loughborough

 Senior Lecturer in Social Psychology.

 Cristian obtained his psychology degree from the University of lasi, Romania.
-In 2005 he completed his doctoral thesis on nationalism and prejudice in talk about ethnic minorities in the Dept. of Social Sciences at Loughborough University.
+In 2005 he completed his doctoral thesis on nationalism and prejudice in talk about ethnic minorities in the School of Social Sciences at Loughborough University.
 He lectured at the University of East London before returning to Loughborough in September 2008.

 Cristian’s current research interests include:

 This research strand centres on promoting critical alternatives to analysing prejudice and racism in the public sphere.
 The central focus of this approach is on the discursive respecification of social and moral exclusion.
 Findings from this research strand have been published in Discourse & Society, British Journal of Social Psychology, Ethnicities, Journal of Community and Applied Social Psychology, and as a monograph:The Nature of Prejudice: Society, Discrimination and Moral Exclusion (2015, Routledge).

 Transitional justice and coming to terms with the communist past in Eastern Europe

 - discourse analytic approaches to analysing lay and elite discourses around individual, social and political change after the fall of communism in Eastern Europe.
 Findings from this work have been published in the British Journal of Social Psychology, Culture & Psychology, Discourse & Society, Discourse & Communication, Qualitative Psychology, and as a monograph: Representing Communism after the Fall: Discourse, Memory, and Historical Redress (2018, Palgrave Macmillan).